-The Authority has a well-established and embedded risk management strategy.
+The Authority has a well established and embedded risk management strategy.
 The Audit Sub-Committee has corporate ownership of the risk register and receive quarterly updates on any new risks or changes to risks.
-As all Authority and service reports to SMG have a standard required section on risk this allows the Service's senior management group an opportunity to regularly consider new and updated risks facing the Service at their fortnightly meetings.
+As all Authority and service reports to SMG have a standing section on risk this allows SMG an opportunity to regularly consider new and updated risks facing the Service at their fortnightly meetings.